flyweb/FlyPi/README.md

 3. Format your MicroSD card using FAT.
 4. Click write in PiBakery and select your SD Card in the first box.
 Make sure that Raspbian Full is selected in the second box, the click Start Write (note that this step can take upwards of five minutes, this is normal).
 5. Once the write has been completed, place your SD card into your Raspberry Pi and power up as normal.
 PiBakery will then install Raspbian and configure the required dependencies for FlyPi, this could take upwards of ten minutes depending on networok speed.
-6. Once setup has been completed, your Raspberry Pi should reboot and the FlyPi SSH Terminal should be advertised on your local network over FlyWeb.
+6. Once setup has been completed, your Raspberry Pi should reboot and the FlyPi homepage should be advertised on your local network over FlyWeb.
 7. (Optional) Both VNC and SSH will be configured with the default password "raspberry".
 We strongly recommend that you change the default password and perform a full update of system packages for security reasons.

 Usage:
 -------

-### SSH Terminal
-1. Select the "FlyWeb SSH Terminal" service advertised over FlyWeb from within Firefox.
-2. Input the password for the pi user on your device (default: "raspberry").

-### VNC Client
-1. Select the "FlyWeb SSH Terminal" service advertised over FlyWeb from within Firefox.
+1. Select the "FlyPi" service advertised over FlyWeb from within Firefox.
-2. Add the "/vnc" path to the end of the URL displayed in the top bar.
+2. Select whether you'd like to access the SSH or VNC terminal.
-3. Input the password for the VNC client (default: "raspberry").
+3. Input the password for either the pi user or VNC client (default: "raspberry").
+4. Congratulations, you're in!